dkandalov/tab-shifter/README.md

  - use built-in action to move tab right (``Main Menu -> Window -> Editor Tabs -> Move Right``);
    editor will be split into two and the tab will move to the right editor.
  - move back to leftmost editor and use built-in action to move tab right;
-   leftmost editor will be split into two editors again (three editors in total) the tab will move into the middle editor.
+   the leftmost editor will be split into two editors again (three editors in total) the tab will move into the middle editor.
    **Desired behavior** is to recognize that there is already editor on the right side and move tab into it.